Rates and Massage Tips

 • Was the music soft, slow and without lots of vocal distraction?
 Words sometimes tend to evoke emotions, which may be what you are trying to avoid and/or have a break from.

 • Was the the lighting in the room dim?
-Was eye pillows used to make sure there is no light in your eyes?
+Was an eye pillow used to make sure there is no light in your eyes?

-• Were the colors in the room (paint, decor, etc.)neutral?
-Warm blue, green or beige colors are usually best!
-Brighter colors tend to make us excited rather than relaxed.
+• Were the colors in the room (paint, decor, etc.) neutral?
+Warm blue, gray, green or beige colors are usually best!

 • Are the licenses, certificates, diplomas, or degrees hanging up.
-This ensures the therapist is qualified to provide the treatment you are looking for.
+This ensures the therapist is qualified to provide the treatment you need.

-• Did the therapist discuss issues that you addressed on an intake form?
+• Did the therapist discuss pain issues that you addressed on an intake form?

 • Did he/she encourage you to tell him/her if the massage is painful?